oracle/opengrok/Read-only-configuration.md

 <!-- tocstop -->

-# configuration of OpenGrok
+# Configuration style

 There are too many options which can be passed to the OpenGrok instance.
 Some of them have a meaning only for the indexer while some of them only for the web application instance.
 There are even those which apply for both of the cases.

-Most of the options are available as parameters to the opengrok indexer (see `java -jar opengrok.jar` for usage).
+Most of the options are available as parameters to the OpenGrok indexer (see `java -jar opengrok.jar` for usage).
 However there is a number of options which **can not** be set through an indexer switch and this advanced configuration procedure must take a place.

 ## Configuration workflow